TheColetrain/thecoletrain.github.io/_posts/2025-03-17-APT-Cacher-NG.md

 - You can see that I am not getting everything, but it is getting some and it's hassle free now that it is set up.

 - ![Transfer Statistics](Images/APT-Cache-NG/Transfer Statistics.png)

+# Additional commands

+- for a "do release upgrade" - `sudo HTTP_PROXY="http://192.168.1.125:3142" do-release-upgrade`

+- or bypass the proxy `sudo HTTP_PROXY="" do-release-upgrade`

+- Follow the Logs in a LXC - `tail -f /var/log/apt-cacher-ng/apt-cacher.log | pv -q -L 1k`

+- Removes it from an LXC - `rm /etc/apt/apt.conf.d/00aptproxy` - in the LXC console.